Parallels/RAS-PowerShell/RAS-Azure-Marketplace/README.md

 ## Description

 This repository shares the resources to allow anyone to deploy Parallels RAS in any Azure subscription.
 The outcome of this deployment is a full-scale deployment of Parallels RAS in any Azure subscription.
+The template allows you to configure the number of Secure Gateway and Connection Broker components.
+Furthermore, you can easily connect to an existing vnet, subnet, and Active Directory.

-The Bicep template shared here is based on a Bring Your Own License or 30-day Trials.
+The Bicep template is based on a Bring Your Own License or 30-day Trials and can optionally also configure a provider to connect to Azure Virtual Desktop.

 > Step 1: Visit this documentation page to learn about the [prerequisites](https://docs.parallels.com/parallels-ras-azure-marketplace-deployment-19/introduction/before-you-start)